Düsseldorf's Trade Fair Boom Is Running Out of the People Who Build It

 Our parallel mapping methodology means we already hold live intelligence on restructuring, transition windows, compensation patterns, and candidate attraction opportunities when a brief arrives.

 In North Rhine-Westphalia, the cost of a wrong executive hire extends far beyond the recruitment fee.
-Our interview-fee model lets clients see real market output and qualified candidates before the bulk of the investment is committed.
+Our Proof-First Search model lets clients see real market output and qualified candidates before the bulk of the investment is committed.

 We build an evidence base on target companies, role comparables, and likely candidate constraints, then refine the mandate with the hiring team.
 This reduces late-stage rework and is codified in our methodology.